MEskov/Gas-networks/README.md

-This repository contains the source code and source data for my project:
+This repository contains the source code, source data and final report for my project:

 'NETWORK ANALYSIS OF GAS EXPORTS AND IMPORTS AT THE COUNTRY LEVEL UNDER CONDITIONS OF DEEP UNCERTAINTY'